godotengine/godot-docs/classes/class_transform.rst

 - :ref:`Transform<class_Transform>` **translated** **(** :ref:`Vector3<class_Vector3>` offset **)**

-Translates the transform by the given offset, relative to the transform's basis vectors.
+Returns a copy of the transform translated by the given ``offset``, relative to the transform's basis vectors.

 Unlike :ref:`rotated<class_Transform_method_rotated>` and :ref:`scaled<class_Transform_method_scaled>`, this does not use matrix multiplication.